containerbuildsystem/osbs-box/README.md

       ```
     * The __openshift.local.clusterup/__ directory created when you ran `oc cluster up`
       (or whatever you passed as the `--base-dir` param to `oc cluster up`)

-In the future, there may be an extra playbook that will do the cleanup for you.

 ## Project structure